SkylineCommunications/Skyline.DataMiner.Utils.UnitTestingFramework/README.md

 As a result, it is possible to

 1. Arrange data by using SLProtocol calls
 1. Assert on that stored data instead of verifying if specific SLProtocol calls were made with specific arguments.
+Again, testing the output, not the implementation.

 > [!NOTE]
 > Because `SLProtocolMock` only provides an instance of `SLProtocol`, the Unit Testing Framework currently does not support `SLProtocolExt`.